the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 ## Getting Ethical and Legal Approval

 Every research has the capacity to generate change - this is the basis of discovery and progress.
-Therefore, is necessary to consider in which way your investigation can generate an impact in other people's life and under which ethical and legal standards is conducted.
+Therefore, it is necessary to consider how your investigation could generate an impact on other people's lives and under which ethical and legal standards it should be conducted.

 A project has to be designed considering legal and ethical issues in every step: from the question formulation, data collection and analysis to the results and interpretation.
 It's important to ask yourself if your project is designed to be inclusive and sustainable, taking into account the implications an social expectations and following ethical principles and professional standards.